Dedicated to Tom Booth of Long Branch (1951-2019).

 Asbury Park Press, May 1959.

 Long Branch Inn at Third and Morris Avenues, 1963.
-It later become Casey Jones Restaurant with real Conrail boxcars and a caboose added in 1978.
+It became Casey Jones Restaurant in 1973 with real Conrail boxcars and a caboose added in 1978.

 Casey Jones Restaurant, 1980s.
-Opened in 1973, brother-owners Marvin and Ed Moses sold the once very bushiness in 2003 and after a failed diner effort at the location the building was torn down in 2019.
+Opened in 1973, brothers-owners Marvin and Ed Moses sold the once very successful business in 2003 and after a failed diner effort at the location the building was torn down in 2019.

 Sirianni’s Friendly Café family, 1988.
-Sam Sirianni started the Northern Italian restaurant on Brighton Avenue in 1938.
-He son Anthony “Tut” Sirianni and his sons ran the West End business through the 1980s.
+In January 1938, Sam Sirianni started the Northern Italian restaurant (the just Sam’s Bar) on Brighton Avenue.
+He son Anthony “Tut” Sirianni and his sons made upgrades and ran the West End business through the 1980s.

 Siegel Cottage, 1914.